kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 --- abstract

-MoqTransfork is a live media transport utilizing QUIC.
+MoqTransfork is a live pub/sub transport utilizing QUIC.
-The protocol is designed to scale and simultaneously serve viewers with different latency/quality targets: the entire spectrum between real-time and VOD.
+The protocol is designed to serve an unbounded number of viewers with different latency/quality targets: the entire spectrum between real-time and VOD.
+MoqTransfork itself is media agnostic, containing only the necessary metadata to relay live tracks optimally during congestion.
-MoqTransfork is media agnostic as the specific media encoding (ex. container+codec) is delegated to a higher layer.
+The specific media encoding (ex. container+codec) is delegated to a higher layer and the broadcaster/viewer endpoints.

 --- middle